-With that testimony, the foundation of a story which seemed to be so real vanished into thin air.
+With that testimony, the foundation of a slanderous story which seemed to be so real vanished into thin air.
 The lie became a bottomless pit.
-Although the pastor did not know he had related something that was not quite true.
+The pastor did not know he had related something that was not true.
 It was a lie, if you please, and it seemingly had a firm foundation until the light of truth shined upon it.
-Although it was not true, people believed it to be so, and in believing it, they gave it substance in their minds.
+Although it was not true, people believed it to be so, and in believing it, they gave it substance in their minds and words.
 However, even when the lie was being believed, first by the pastor, then by the elders, and afterwards the rest of the church, the true foundation was standing firm.
 The truth, the substance, the foundation of people's lives being transformed by the word and presence of our Lord could not be negated by the lie.
 Only in people's minds was it real, seemingly.
 The truth could be covered for a season; but the lie could not destroy it.
 The lie that seemed so strong and so real was completely destroyed by the simple truth.
-The truth is a good foundation to build upon, while there is no stability with a lie.
+The truth is always the foundation upon which to build, while lies have no foundation at all.

 By the way of disclaimer, I must confess the above story never happened.
 It was fabricated to make my point.
 There is, no doubt, a George somewhere in a Midwestern town who may be married to a woman named Peggy; but if so, I am not aware of it.
 Therefore, if such a couple exists, it is merely coincidental.
-Moreover, the inception of the story began several years ago in Duncan, AZ when my friend, Preston Eby, used me as an example of a man like George to express how lies have no foundation.
+Moreover, the inception of the story began several years ago in Duncan, AZ when my late dear friend, Preston Eby, used me as an example of a man like George to express how lies have no foundation.

 Now, the question: Did I lie against the truth by telling the story as though it were the truth?
-I don't think so; for what I wrote does not gender envy, bitterness, strife, or any of the fruits of the flesh.
+I don't think so; for what I wrote does not produce envy, bitterness, strife, condemnation, unrighteous indignation, or any of the fruits of the flesh.
 It does, however, shine with light.
 It encourages, enlightens, instructs, and brings peace to those who read it; for I used it as an analogy.
 However, I am sure that if I attempted to pass this story off as true, and never had any intention of revealing it for what it is, that would be a lie.
 I would be using deceit to teach with the hope of making myself look good.
 Even if no one ever found out about it, I would have no foundation, and it would eventually give way and leave me with nothing to stand on.
-Even so, such would still not be lying against the truth, as I understand it.
+Even so, as I understand it, such would still not be lying against the truth.